younata/personal_knowledge/src/astronomy/astrophotography/README.md

 [^stacking returns]: It's essentially an inverse square relation - to get 5x better quality, you need to take 25x more images.

-[^instagram]: [flume](https://flumeapp.com) seems to be a decent OSX client for instagramp.
+[^instagram]: [flume](https://flumeapp.com) seems to be a decent OSX client for instagram.
 The pro version is worth it.